jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Space Jackal/Matrix/README.md

 - Decryption is triggered by calling crypter.py with first argument anything but E and second argument being used the same as above (key matrix K).
 - Decrypted plaintexts are only valid if they begin with `SPACEARMY`.
 - Decryption is applied as products of **vector_cipher** and **key matrix K** to yield **vector_plain** for each 3 bytes of ciphertext.

+With a bit of googling and reading up on classic cryptography, this kind of encryption based on linear algebra seems to be an implementation of the [Hill Cipher](https://en.m.wikipedia.org/wiki/Hill_cipher) using a Modulus of 256 (full byte spectrum).
+In order for this to work (ie. for the key matrix to be invertible to the used modulus), the Determinant of the key matrix has to be non-zero and also has to be coprime to the used modulus of 256.
+Since `256 == 2**8`, the Determinant has to be uneven.
+This explains `T(*K)&1` perfectly.

+The **Hill Cipher** is susceptible to known plain text attacks and we do have the known plaintext of `SPACEARMY` at our hands to calculate the key matrix as a solution to a system of linear equations.

 ### Derive Decryption Key